-Agencies should direct their employees who have worked for other agencies to the Washington state agency directory of PSLF contacts to complete their PSLF form.
+Agencies should direct their employees who have worked for other agencies to visit the Washington state agency directory of PSLF contacts to find employer information needed to complete the PSLF form.
 This directory lists agencies and higher education institutions that FSA considers "qualifying employers" for the PSLF program.
-The directory includes Employer Identification Numbers (EINs) and PSLF Contact email addresses for each agency, which FSA requires for employees to complete the PSLF form.
+The directory includes Employer Identification Numbers (EINs) and PSLF Contact email addresses for each agency, which FSA requires for processing.